-In order for this pin to send a pulse when a capture is triggered, you will need to set up the Top of Frame Output settings in the web interface (Settings > Advanced Settings) as seen below.
+In order for this pin to send a pulse when a capture is triggered, you will need to set up the Top of Frame Output settings in the web UI.

 The Top of Frame output is a 3.3V, 1 ms pulse, with the leading edge indicating the beginning of the exposures.
 The output should be considered an open-drain output (though it has an edge-accelerator in both directions).
 Large capacitive loads can cause the edge-accelerator to be triggered multiple times as the signal rises and falls which may can cause double triggering.
 The output is coupled to the connector pin through a 100ohm resistor and has around 25pF of capacitance to the pin.

 ⚠ WARNING: Damage to the camera may occur if another output pin, such as the PPS output on a GPS receiver, is connected when Top of Frame Output mode is enabled.
 Also, the top of frame signal should not go through the DLS.